 Read my review of Miracle At Merion posted yesterday.

-Dave Donelson, author of The Dynamic Manager's Guides a for and
+Dave Donelson, author of The Dynamic Manager's Guides a how-to book for business owners and managers.

 No comments: